eu-digital-identity-wallet/eudi-lib-ios-wallet-kit/README.md

 After issuing a document, the document data and corresponding private key are stored in the wallet storage.

 ### Issue document by docType

+**Breaking Change**: All OpenID4VCI methods now require an `issuerName` parameter to support multi-issuer configurations.

-When the document docType to be issued use the `issueDocument(docTypeIdentifier:credentialOptions:keyOptions:)` method.
+When the document docType to be issued use the `issueDocument(issuerName:docTypeIdentifier:credentialOptions:keyOptions:)` method.

 * Currently, only mso_mdoc and sd_jwt formats are supported